On this page:

 The site is being addressed through federal and Potentially Responsible Party (PRP) actions.

-The Remedial Investigation/Feasibility Study (RI/FS) began in Fall 2013 and is being conducted by the PRP Group with EPA Oversight.
+A Remedial Investigation and Feasibility Study (RI/FS) began in Fall 2013 and are being conducted by the PRP Group with EPA oversight.
 The RI will address data gaps from earlier investigations and determine the extent of contamination on and off site.
 The FS will then evaluate the cleanup alternatives available to address the contamination that presents an unacceptable risk to human health and the environment.

 What Is the Current Site Status?